scoony/conky-nas/README.md

 - check if reboot is required
 - multilanguage done
 - autodetect if network is secured thru VPN and adapt the display
-- détection des services plex et transmission-daemon
+- autodetect plexmediaserver and transmission-daemon services (to display only if required)
-- humanisation des vitesses de transmission
+- humanization of transmission speeds
-- Remote plex is done
+- remote plex server is handled
+- remote transmission server is handled

 #### To-do list
 - chercher les ips en dehors de conky et n'afficher que dans le echo